Jericho is the lowest (258 meters below sea level) and the oldest city in the world.

 Beginning of the 20th century

-The Ottoman Empire fell at World War I.
+The Ottoman Empire fell in World War I.

-Like other Palestinian cities, Jericho became under control of the UK.
+Like other Palestinian cities, Jericho was under the control of the UK.
 However, the city stayed in peace until the foundation of Israel in 1948.

-After the First Arab-Israeli War, like other cities in West Bank, Jericho became under control of Jordan.
+After the First Arab-Israeli War, like other cities in West Bank, Jericho was under the control of Jordan.